gorgonia/gorgonia.github.io/content/about/_index.md

 +++
 title = "About"
 date = 2019-10-28T11:41:02+01:00
-weight = 5
+weight = -9
 chapter = true
 pre = "<b>X. </b>"
 +++

-### Explanation

-This contains article with a goal to explain how gorgonia works.
+This section contains articles with a goal to explain how gorgonia works.

 An explanation: